Understanding Dates on Labels of Donated Food

 The federal government does not require product dating, except for infant formula.
 Infants and babies require specific nutrients as they grow, and manufacturers do not guarantee that formula will have the required nutritional value and quality if it is used after the date on the package.
 That’s why it is important not to use infant formula after the date (United States Department of Agriculture, n.d.).

-Food packaging dates assume that foods and drinks have been stored correctly for safety and quality.
+Food packaging dates assume that foods and drinks have been stored correctly to maintain quality and shelf life.
 For example, a bag of shredded cheddar cheese should be stored at or below 40°F to maintain quality and safety.
-When stored at room temperature for more than two hours, or one hour when the temperature is at or above 90°F, the quality may seem fine, but the high temperatures encourage bacterial growth that could make the product unsafe (Boyer and McKinney, 2018).
+When stored at room temperature for more than two hours, or one hour when the temperature is at or above 90°F, the quality will deteriorate and the food will be more likely to spoil quickly and could cause safety issues.
+(Boyer and McKinney, 2018).

 When Shouldn’t I Eat Something?